The Arraignment is your first court hearing. Several important aspects of the case happen at Arraignment.

 When you have been charged with a crime, the officer usually gives you a Citation, listing what the criminal charge is, and when your first court date is.
 It is important that you attend this court date because failure to do so could result in the judge issuing a warrant for your arrest.
 This first court date is called the Arraignment.

 Your smartest move is to tell the Arraignment judge “Not Guilty.”
 Doing so preserves your rights, your defenses, your options available to you.
 The judge will then assign you a forward court date, typically about a month and a half out.

 As a condition of moving the case forward, sometimes the judge will impose conditions of release.
 In a DUI matter, this means no alcohol or non-prescribed drugs while the case is pending.
 If you have a prior DUI, or if your particular DUI involves more serious factors such as a collision, a high breath test, or underage passengers in your car, the judge may place you on Supervised Release.
 Supervised Release means that you must check in with a probation officer while the case is pending.
 Additionally, you typically must install an ignition interlock device in your car, submit random UA’s, or abide by other conditions imposed by the judge.
-An attorney will be able to make the right arguments to the judge to get you the best release conditions possible.
+Depending on the evidence, including police cameras, an attorney will be able to make the right arguments to the judge to get you the best release conditions possible.

 At Carley Legal Services, we understand the complex issues regarding your Arraignment and conditions of release.
 We take the time to sit down with you and explain this process, to ensure that you fully understand how your case works.
 We will represent you in court, communicate with you every step of the way, and will fight to make sure you receive the best possible outcome.

 Contact us for more information.
 The consultation is free.